CLARUS-Project/ai-toolkit/Cloud/README.md

 ### Deploy the platform

-The first thing to do is to define the variables in the `.env` file, with the predefined configuration it should load a working demo, to load other DAGs go to the section [Load DAGs](#load-dags).
+The first thing to do is to define the variables in the `.env` file.
+This configuration is prepared to synchronize with a central repository that has as a submodule with the wine example with IDS.

+To load the DAG of the demo it is important to **change the value of the environment variable AIRFLOW_GIT_SYNC_REPO and set a token** with access to the central repository, this token must be provided by the central repository maintainer.

-The demo uses IDS so in the .env **it is necessary to specify these variables**:
+The demo uses IDS so deploy [clarus_edge_deploy](https://github.com/CLARUS-Project/clarus_edge_deploy) and [true-connector-trainning](https://github.com/CLARUS-Project/true-connector-trainning), in the .env file **it is necessary to specify these variables**:

     * CONNECTOR_EDGE_IP
     * CONNECTOR_CLOUD_IP

+**If another repository is gonna be loaded**, see the [Load DAGs](#load-dags) section for more details..

 Then you just need to give execution rights and run this script and the installation will be done:

 ```bash
 chmod 777 minio/set_up_minio.sh  airflow/set_up_airflow.sh  mlflow/set_up_mlflow.sh redis/set_up_redis.sh set_up.sh